Published Dec 07

 Whether we are talking about snow accumulation, fantastic trail conditions, outstanding snowmobile clubs and lodges, or the local joie de vivre, this region offers it all!

-The Chaleur Region falls in a sweet spot for snowmobilers as it connects the FCMQ trail system to the Northern Odyssey and the rest of New Brunswick.
+The Chaleur Region falls in a sweet spot for snowmobilers as it connects the FCMQ trail system to the one in New Brunswick.

 And that’s only one part of the Chaleur advantage!

 Indeed, some of New Brunswick’s highest snowfalls are found right here in the Chaleur Region!
-In Bathurst alone, the average snowfall per winter season is over 400 cm.
+In Bathurst alone, the average snowfall per winter season is near 400 cm.

 That’s a whole lot of white gold!